Harry Clarke: Later years and death

 Both Harry and his brother Walter were plagued with ill health, in particular problems with their lungs.
 Clarke was diagnosed with tuberculosis in 1929, and went to a sanatorium in Davos, Switzerland.
 Fearing that he would die abroad, he began his journey back to Dublin in 1931, but died on 6 January 1931 in Chur where he was buried.
 A headstone was erected, but local law required that the family pledge to maintain the grave 15 years after the death.
 This was not explained to the Clarke family and Harry Clarke's remains were disinterred in 1946 and reburied in a communal grave.

 Legacy

 In 2019 a bridge in Cabra, Dublin, was renamed "Harry Clarke Bridge" in his honour.

+In 2026, a plaque marking Clarke's birthplace was unveiled on North Frederick Street in Dublin.